BitPadLabs/Budsy-Site/_posts/2025-11-19-why-budsyapp-why-now.md

 image: /assets/img/blog/2025-11-19-why-budsyapp-why-now.jpeg
 ---

-# why budsyapp? why now?

-_November 19, 2025_

-## the hemp ban, cannabis education, and why budsyapp is speaking up
+# the hemp ban, cannabis education, and why budsyapp is speaking up

 across the country, many people use hemp derived products to support sleep, comfort, mood, or general wellness. in many states, these options help fill gaps where medical cannabis access is limited or still developing. now that congress is discussing new restrictions on certain hemp cannabinoids, people are wondering what these changes might mean for them.

 these conversations can feel confusing and overwhelming, and that is completely understandable. budsyapp is here to make cannabis education feel approachable, easy to understand, and welcoming. this is especially important during moments when laws and access may shift.
 ## what is happening with hemp right now

 since the 2018 farm bill, hemp has been federally legal as long as it contains no more than zero point three percent delta nine thc. this opened the door for cbd, delta eight, thca flower, and other hemp derived cannabinoids that many adults use for wellness.